javascript-tutorial/en.javascript.info/1-js/13-modules/01-modules-intro/article.md

 import `./alert.js`; // (shows nothing)
 ```

-In practice, top-level module code is mostly used for initialization, creation of internal data structures, and if we want something to be reusable -- export it.
+Top-level module code should be used for initialization, creation of module-specific internal data structures.
+If we want to call something multiple times - we need to export it.

 Now, a more advanced example.